thindil/steamsky/bin/doc/MODDING.md

   accepted missions, wait orders, move map position, game statistics, help, game options, quit from game, resign from game, close menu. (example:
   `{GameKey 10}` will be translated to key used for auto move ship).
-- Inside help text you can use special variable `{MoneyName}` which later will be replaced with name of game money.
-- Inside help text you can use special variable `{FuelName}` which later will be replaced with name of fuel for ship.
-- Inside help text you can use special variable `{StrengthName}` which later will be replaced with name of attribute used to count max character encumbrance.
-- Inside help text you can use special variable `{HealingTools}` which later will be replaced with name of tool used for healing.
-- Inside help text you can use special variable `{HealingSkill}` which later will be replaced with name of skill used for healing.
+- Inside help text you can use special variables: `{MoneyName}` which later will be replaced with name of game money, `{FuelName}` which later will be replaced with name of fuel for ship, `{StrengthName}` which later will be replaced with name of attribute used to count max character encumbrance, `{HealingTools}` which later will be replaced with name of tool used for healing, `{HealingSkill}` which later will be replaced with name of skill used for healing, `{PilotingSkill}` which later will be replaced with name of skill used for piloting ship.

 ## Goals